Adrian Ettlinger: Early life

 Ettlinger was born on January 26, 1925, and studied Electrical Engineering at Purdue University, graduating in 1944.

 Family

 Adrian Ettlinger's parents were Eli and Ruth Ettlinger, his sister Geraldine.
-He was married to Carol Burns Ettlinger and had two children: Michael and Amanda.
+He was married to Carol Burns Ettlinger and had two children: Michael Ettlinger and Amanda.
 He was also the nephew of Hyman Ettlinger who served on the Math faculty and as a football coach at the University of Texas for many years and authored notable math text books.

 Work at CBS

 Ettlinger entered the world of television engineering when he joined the Columbia Broadcasting System (CBS) as an electrical engineer.
 While at CBS, among other innovations, he: